Skip to main content

 Preparation of this accessibility statement

-This website is tested weekly using an automated accessibility tool called, Monsido.
-This test is sent to Yorkshire Dales National Park Authority staff via email.
-A bespoke test was carried out by the Yorkshire Dales National Park Authority on 9 November 2023.
+This website is tested weekly using an automated accessibility tool called, Acauia (formally Monsido).
+This test is sent to Yorkshire Dales National Park Authority staff via email and reviewed.

 This provides an overview of the Accessibility rating for www.yorkshiredales.org.uk.
-If you would like to see a more in-depth view of the report please request one and we can provide that in a format that suits your needs.
+If you would like to see a more in-depth view of the report, please request one, and we can provide it in a format that suits your needs.